anitagat/bulk-RNA-seq/README.md

-# Bulk RNA-seq code in R
+# Bulk RNA-seq analyses in R

 The code parses the files and produces the following plots and analyses:
 - Volcano plot